venilnoronha/venilnoronha.github.io/_posts/2018-10-07-set-sail-a-production-ready-istio-adapter.md

 8. Vendor the necessary dependencies (using [Go Modules](https://github.com/golang/go/wiki/Modules), [Glide](https://glide.sh/), [Dep](https://golang.github.io/dep/), etc. this time)
 9. Build and test the out-of-tree adapter by starting a local Mixer process

-## Building And Publishing The Adapter To Docker Hub
+## Publishing The Adapter To Docker Hub

 Once you have the `myootadapter` project set up and tested locally, it's time to build and publish the Adapter to a repository like [Docker Hub](https://hub.docker.com/).
 Please perform the following steps before proceeding.